What is the corneal light reflex, and how is it examined?

 Esotropia (crossed eyes) – When one or both eyes are turned inward.

-Hypertropia – When one eye focuses up higher than the other.
+Hypertropia – When one eye turns up higher than the other.

-Hypotropia – When one eye focuses lower than the other.
+Hypotropia – When one eye turns down lower than the other.

 In adults, eye misalignment can be a sign of a serious condition that affects the eye muscles.
 Some of these conditions may include: